-In the Matter of: Crosstown Courier Service, Inc. (File: B-410936, Date: March 12, 2015) the GAO denied a bid protest challenging the VA’s decision not to set aside a procurement for service-disabled veteran-owned small business (SDVOSB) because the VA’s market research concluded there was no expectation of receiving proposals from two or more SDVOSB concerns capable of performing the required services.
+In the Matter of Crosstown Courier Service, Inc. (File: B-410936, Date: March 12, 2015) the Government Accountability Office (GAO) denied a bid protest challenging the VA's decision to not set-aside a procurement for service-disabled veteran-owned small business (SDVOSB) because the VA's market research concluded there was no expectation of receiving proposals from two or more SDVOSB concerns capable of performing the required services.

-The contracting officer wanted to limit the procurement to SDVOSB concerns and therefore searched government databases (including the General Service Administration’s (GSA) e-Library and the Veterans Information Pages “VIP”).
+The contracting officer wanted to limit the procurement to SDVOSB concerns and therefore searched government databases (including the General Service Administration’s (GSA) e-Library and the Vendor Information Pages (VIP).
 As a result of this research the contacting officer concluded there was no reasonable expectation that two or more SDVOSBs would respond to the RFP and the rule of two would not be satisfied.

 A veteran owned business protested the contracting officer's decision, but the GAO determined that under the Veterans Benefits, Health Care, and Information Technology Act of 2006, 38 U.S.C. § 8127, and the VA’s implementing regulations, VA Acquisition Regulation Supplement (VAAR), 48 C.F.R. §§ 819.7004, 819.7005, the VA is required to set aside acquisitions for SDVOSBs only when it determines that there is a reasonable expectation that offers will be received from at least two SDVOSB concerns and that award can be made at a fair and reasonable price.
 38 U.S.C. § 8127(d); VAAR § 819.7005.